Elections and Political Participation

 The president exercised strong powers as head of state, commander of the armed forces, head of the judiciary, and founder and head of the ruling party.
 The government generally restricted leadership positions in government to select PDGE members or members of a coalition of loyal parties that campaigned and voted with the PDGE.

-Participation of Women and Minorities: No laws limit participation of women and members of minorities in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No laws limit participation of women and members of minorities in the political process, and they did participate.
 Patriarchal-controlled cultural influences, however, limited women’s political participation, especially in rural areas.

 The president, vice president, prime minister, deputy prime minister, all three vice prime ministers, and the president of the chamber of deputies were men; the president of the senate was a woman.
 After the 2017 elections, women occupied 21 of 72 Senate seats and 11 of 100 seats in the Chamber of Deputies.
-Two of the 25 cabinet members were women, and two of the 28 deputy and vice ministers were women.
+In the reshuffled August cabinet, three of the 25 cabinet ministers were women, and two of the 24 deputy and vice-ministers were women.
 There was one woman among the eight justices of the Supreme Court.

-The government did not overtly limit minority participation in politics, but members of the Fang ethnic group occupied the top ranks.
-The group, estimated to constitute 80 percent of the population, exercised dominant political and economic power.
-The law prohibits parties that are not national, potentially limiting opportunities for minority or regionally focused parties, although minorities were represented in most major parties.
+The government did not overtly limit minority participation in politics, but members of the Fang ethnic group occupied most of the top ranks.
+The second vice prime minister, a Bubi, was a notable exception.
+Estimated to constitute 80 percent of the population, the Fang group exercised dominant political and economic power.
+The law prohibits parties that are not national, potentially limiting opportunities for minority or regionally focused parties, although minorities were represented in most major parties, including the PDGE.